benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

 Terminologies include **pending**; **fulfilled**; **rejected, settled, resolved**.

 A promises's primary ***state*** is one of three mutually-exclusive values:
-- **pending** - the initial state of most promises, it hasn't been fulfilled or rejected
+- **pending** - the initial state of most promises, may transition to either the fulfilled or rejected state.
-- **fulfilled** - the promise has been fulfilled with a fulfillment value
+- **fulfilled** - the promise has been fulfilled with a fulfillment value.
+When fulfilled, a promise:
+  - must not transition to any other state.
+  - must have a value, which must not change.
-- **rejected** - the promise has been rejected with a rejection reason (saying why the promise can't be fulfilled)
+- **rejected** - the promise has been rejected with a rejection reason (saying why the promise can't be fulfilled).
+When rejected, a promise:
+  - must not transition to any other state.
+  - must have a reason, which must not change.

 **"settled"** is the collective term which means **"fulfilled or rejected."**.
 Till now we know pending, fulfilled, rejected, settled.
 And they are easy to understand.
 But How about **"resolved"**.